 Suffice to say, you will need a Windows domain to follow this guide, meaning you will need at least a domain controller.
 This guide will be done in a Hyper-V environment, with two virtual servers – one domain controller running DHCP, DNS, and Active Directory, and one server (joined to this domain) running Windows Deployment Services and Windows Server Update Services (WSUS) that we will use to install MDT and the WAIK, and use as our “build” machine.
 This part covers the first half of that equation, installing Active Directory domain services, DHCP, and DNS into a Hyper-V server running on Windows Server 2008 R2 and Hyper-V – note that you could also do this in VMWare, or VirtualBox, or VirtualPC, or any other such virtual environment.
 I’m using Hyper-V because that’s what I use in my lab, it’s fast, and Windows 7 and 2008 R2 already include all of the drivers and files necessary to run properly in this environment without installing any additional extensions or additions.
 To each his or her own, I use Hyper-V.

-I am not going to go over installing Server 2008 R2 or Hyper-V on the server itself, as if you aren’t capable of downloading the trial ISO from Microsoft, or from MSDN, or your Volume Licensing site (etc) and installing Windows Server 2008 R2 from one of these, this guide is probably already going to be touching on concepts that may be a little more complicated than you are ready to tackle just quite yet.
-Going forward, I am assuming you have a server (or workstation PC) that you have installed Windows Server 2008 R2 on, and have enabled the Hyper-V role from Server Manager – if you’re using another virtualization solution (or real hardware), modify / ignore / change the instructions below to match your environment as necessary.
-I am also assuming you have downloaded the trial VHD for Windows Server 2008 R2 (full edition) from here, and have copied it to the hard disk of the Hyper-V server (you will be using this VHD later as the parent disk for your VMs).
+I am not going to go over installing Windows Server or Hyper-V on the server itself, as if you aren’t capable of downloading the trial ISO from Microsoft, or from MSDN, or your Volume Licensing site (etc) and installing Windows Server from one of these, this guide is probably already going to be touching on concepts that may be a little more complicated than you are ready to tackle just quite yet.
+Going forward, I am assuming you have a server (or workstation PC) that you have installed Windows Server on, and have enabled the Hyper-V role from Server Manager – if you’re using another virtualization solution (or real hardware), modify / ignore / change the instructions below to match your environment as necessary.
+I am also assuming you have downloaded the trial VHD for Windows Server (again, available from here), and have copied it to the hard disk of the Hyper-V server (you will be using this VHD later as the parent disk for your VMs).

 Create a Virtual Network